adianzavis/claude-beep/README.md

 beep-disturb --select    # Choose from available disturb sounds beep-success --select    # Choose from available success sounds
 ```
+Press [space] to play the sound in selection
+Press [enter] to select sound

 ### 🔧 Manual Configuration
 Sounds are configured using config files in `~/.config/claude-beep/`: